NeuroQuestAi/five-factor-e/README.md

 *"The IPIP-NEO is not identical to the original NEO PI-R, but in my opinion it is close enough to serve as a good substitute.
 More and more people are beginning to use it in published research, so its acceptance is growing."* - Dr. Johnson

+*"That is wonderful, ...!
+Thank you for developing the Python version of the IPIP-NEO and making it publicly available.
+It looks like a great resource."* - Dr. Johnson

 The main idea of the project is to facilitate the use of **Python** developers who want to use **IPIP-NEO** in their projects. *The project is also done in pure Python, it doesn't have any dependencies on other libraries*.

 Note: *The project is based on the work of **Dhiru Kholia**, and is an adaptation of [Neural7](https://github.com/neural7) for a version that can be reused in other projects of the company.*